speedyfriend433/Swifile-FileManager-2-Swift/README.md

 # Swift File Manager - Swifile 2

-A comprehensive file management application built using SwiftUI.
+A comprehensive file management application fully written in Swift.
 This application provides a user-friendly interface for navigating directories, managing files, and viewing file details with additional support for specific file types like text, images, plists, binaries, and application packages (`.ipa` and `.deb`).

 Revived From Original Swifile